danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In 2D, setting the “switch between cross section/projection” option in
-the x) menu to cross section means that rendered plots are in fact a 1D
+the :ref:`sec:menu-x` to cross section means that rendered plots are in fact a 1D
 cross section (i.e., a line) through 2D data.
 The position of the line
 is completely arbitrary (i.e., can be set for oblique cross sections as
 well as straight lines) and is set interactively after the usual